getredash/website/src/pages/kb/data-sources/querying-urls.md

 Sometimes you need to visualize data not contained in an RDBMS or NOSQL data store, but available from some HTTP API.
 For those times, Redash provides the `JSON` data source (first introduced in Redash v8).

-Redash treats all incoming data from the `JSON` data source as text; so you should be prepared to use
+Redash treats all incoming data from the `JSON` data source as text; so you should be prepared to use [table formatting]({% link _kb/user-guide/visualizations/table-visualizations.md %}) when rendering the data.

 # JSON Data Source Type